Destiny 2 post-release content: The Dawning

-The Dawning is an annual holiday themed event that runs from December to January.
+The Dawning was an annual holiday-themed event that typically ran from December to January.
 It was originally introduced during Year 3 of the original Destiny and returned for Destiny 2.
-Since Year 2's event, the main activity for players is to bake cookies with various ingredients earned from defeated enemies and deliver these cookies to the various NPCs throughout the different destinations in the game.
-Through quests, baking various numbers of cookies grants event-related rewards.
+Beginning with Year 2's event, the main activity for players was to bake cookies with various ingredients earned from defeated enemies and deliver these cookies to the various NPCs throughout the different destinations in the game.
+Through quests, baking various numbers of cookies granted event-related rewards.

-The first Dawning event for Destiny 2 began on December 19, 2017, and ended on January 9, 2018.
+The first Dawning event for Destiny 2 was held during Season 2, lasting from December 19, 2017, until January 9, 2018.
 Players could create snowballs in the social spaces, as well as during strikes and throw these at other players or enemies (which damaged enemies).
-The Crucible game mode "Mayhem" (all abilities restore rapidly) was also brought back from the original Destiny.
+The Crucible game mode "Mayhem" (all abilities restored rapidly) was also brought back from the original Destiny.
 New Milestones with event-themed rewards were also added, and players could send gifts to friends that contained random items.